saeejithnair/opencv/modules/video/doc/common_interfaces_tracker_sampler.rst

 Specialized TrackerSamplerAlgorithm
 ===================================

 In [AAM]_ table I are described the most known sampling strategies.
-At moment only :ocv:class:`TrackerSamplerCSC` is implemented.
+At moment :ocv:class:`TrackerSamplerCSC` and :ocv:class:`TrackerSamplerCS` are implemented.

 TrackerSamplerCSC : TrackerSamplerAlgorithm
 -------------------------------------------